 In the hub-and-spoke networks of major U.S. carriers, a triad represents three airports that are fully connected through direct routes by operation of nonstop flights, which is costly to maintain.
 However, triads are far more pervasive than might be expected given the expense.
 Why do the carriers maintain so many triads?
 Our analysis reveals that triads cushion airline services against unexpected flight cancelations and facilitate travel via reasonable alternative routes.
 The operational resilience provided by triads stems from the fact that 99% of triads are concentrated in subnetworks surrounding hub airports.
 This overconcentration of triads around a few hubs deviates substantially from the topological properties predicted by the well-known models of hubs.
 Our work sheds new light on the intricacies associated with the costs and benefits of triads in developing routes.

-Kimon Drakopoulos (Assistant Professor of Data Scinces and Operations, USC Marshall School of Business)
+Kimon Drakopoulos (Assistant Professor of Data Sciences and Operations, University of Southern California)

 Why Perfect Tests May Not be Worth Waiting For: Information as a Commodity